 Sponsor and status

-This bill was introduced on August 8, 1984, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 8, 1984, in a previous session of Congress, but it did not receive a vote.

 Representative for Utah's 2nd congressional district